VyperGroup/aero/docs/Plans/CI support.md

 ### When a PR is made to be merged from `unstable` -> `main`

 Unlike [when a PR is created or updated](#when-a-pr-is-created-or-updated), all checks must pass, even if it is not your fault.
 This is to ensure that the main branch remains bug-free.

 ## [Workflows](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions#workflows) that will be supported

-### aero's own API Interceptor checks

-This GitHub Workflow ensures you have adequately defined your API Interceptors.
-You will be able to override these checks per API Interceptor export by adding a comment `//API_INTERCEPTOR_CHECK_IGNORE` above the API interceptor export (can be in lines after other comments, but not blank indent lines).
-Only use those overrides when the API Interceptor check is broken.

-> This will run `npm run validateInterceptors` (in AeroSandbox) in the background

 ### aero's own unit tests and systems tests

 This will run:
 - If the SW and AeroSandbox are modified: `npm run testsAll` in the background
 - If the SW is modified: `npm run testsSW` in the background
 - If the AeroSandbox is modified: `npm run testsSandbox` in the background